JaidenAshmore/java-dynamic-sqs-listener/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.jashmore/java-dynamic-sqs-listener-parent.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.jashmore%22%20AND%20%22java-dynamic-sqs-listener%22)

 The Java Dynamic SQS Listener is a library that simplifies the listening of messages on an [AWS SQS queue](https://aws.amazon.com/sqs/).
-It has been built from the ground up with the goal of making it easily customisable, allowing each component of the library to be easily interchanged if desired.
-The library has also been implemented to allow for it to change dynamically during runtime, for example the amount of messages being processed concurrently can be changed via a feature flag or other configuration properties.
+It has been built from the ground up with the goal of making it easily customisable, allowing each component of the library to be easily interchanged if desired, as well as allowing dynamic changes to configuration during runtime, for example the amount of messages being processed concurrently can be changed via a feature flag or other configuration properties.

 To keep the README minimal and easy to digest, the rest of the documentation is kept in the [doc](./doc/documentation.md) folder which provides a more thorough overview of how to use the library.

 ## Core Infrastructure
 This library has been divided into four main components each with distinct responsibilities.
-The following is a diagram describing a simple flow of a single SQS message flowing through each of the components to eventually execute on the consumer's method that can process this message.
+The following is a diagram describing a simple flow of a single SQS message flowing through each of the components to eventually be executed by some code.

 ![Core Framework Architecture Diagram](./doc/resources/architecture_diagram.png "Core Framework Architecture Diagram")